Why Study Abroad in China

 It is a long and complex history includes all dynasties with own memorable culture.
-China is an important country because it has 1.3 billion people and the Chinese can draw on the historical heritage to enrich their lives.
+China is an important country because it has 1.4 billion people and it is one of the world’s oldest and most influential civilizations.
 From Zhou dynasty marks the beginning of Chinese feudal history to the fall of the Qing dynasty in 1911.
 (History of China)

 China Fact Summary

 Official Name: People's Republic of China